ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 However, atropine does have side effects that should be considered: light sensitivity (because the eye is constantly dilated), flushing and possible paralysis of the ciliary muscle after long-term atropine use, which could affect the eye's accommodation, or ability to change focus.

 If your child has become amblyopic due to a strong uncorrected refractive error or a large difference between the refractive errors of both eyes, amblyopia can be treated with eyeglasses or contact lenses in the correct prescription.
-Your eye care practitioner may prescribe an eye patch along with the new glasses or contact lenses.
+Your ECP, Eye Care Professional, may prescribe an eye patch along with the new glasses or contact lenses.

 Surgery is best for amblyopic children with an underlying physical problem, such as strabismus.
 The surgery corrects the muscle problem that causes strabismus so the eyes can focus together and see properly.